-- 1) All DV RRH services will continue to be voluntary, trauma informed, & survivor driven.
+1) All RRH services will continue to be voluntary, trauma informed, & survivor driven.
 There are no mandates to participate.
 There are no enforced rules, and program guidelines are centered around lease requirements.
-Each HH will be given clear/consistent info verbally and in writing, regarding expectations of both the survivor & DV program, the grievance procedure, how to release information, and how records are kept safe and confidential.
-Advocates will continue to emphasize developing trust in the relationship; this trust facilitates a problem-solving approach. - 2) DV programs will consistently integrate opportunities to share the impacts of trauma w/ survivors.
-PCADV has an ongoing partnership w/ National Center on DV, Trauma & Mental Health to assist programs in sustaining survivor-driven, trauma informed services and plans to continue that relationship.
-A key component of this training is providing tools for advocates to share w/ survivors during counseling and safety planning conversations regarding the impacts of trauma on their lives.
+Each HH will be given clear/consistent info verbally and in writing, regarding expectations of both the survivor & VSP, the grievance procedure, how to release information, and confidential record keeping.
+Advocates will emphasize Trust development between advocate & survivor will be emphasized, as trust facilitates a problem-solving approach.

+2) VSPs will integrate opportunities to share the impacts of trauma w/ survivors.
+PCADV has an ongoing partnership w/ National Center on DV, Trauma & Mental Health to assist programs in sustaining survivor-driven, trauma informed service.
+A key component of this training is providing tools for advocates to share w/ survivors during counseling and safety planning conversations regarding the impacts of trauma.

-- 3) PCADV & member programs will continue to use the Housing Stability Assessment & Stability Plan tools to assist survivors in obtaining/maintaining housing & pursue goals.
-Advocate & participant will work together on a plan to identify strengths-like income, good credit, prior employment history, education/training, positive rental, or landlord experiences & support systems.
-The plans will continue to be tailored to what participants want, what they see as achievable & what support they need. - 4) Trauma-informed, survivor-centered approaches are included throughout PCADV training for member programs, both in online modules & in-person training.
-PCADV will continue to provide training & resources to help local DV programs serve historically marginalized communities in a meaningful way.
+3) PCADV & VSPs will continue to use the Housing Stability Assessment & Stability Plan tools to assist survivors in obtaining/maintaining housing & pursue goals.
+Advocate & participant will work together on a plan to identify strengths-like income, prior employment history, education/training, positive rental, or landlord experiences & support systems.
+The plans will be tailored to what survivors want & what support they need.

+- 4) Culturally relevant, trauma-informed, survivor-centered approaches are included throughout PCADV training for member programs, both in online modules & in-person training.
+PCADV will continue to provide training & resources to help local VSPs serve historically marginalized communities in a meaningful way.
 PCADV's Training Institute offers trainings for advocates to develop these skills, including advocacy around LGBTQ+ & underserved communities, trauma sensitivity, & working w/ survivors who have experienced brain injury.
 All PCADV programs have language translation services available, many programs have Spanish speakers on staff, and as needed, advocates who speak other languages based on the needs in the specific community.
 CoC- related policies around discrimination & equal access are followed.
-PCADV's Training Institute regularly revisits the training curriculum for member programs to ensure all aspects of holistic case management are thoroughly described and updates are made when new techniques and resources become available. - 5) Service offerings will include support groups, parenting support & other opportunities to break isolation & build authentic connection, as we know that supportive community is often a part of the solution to living a life free of violence. - 6) VSPs will continue to support parents by providing the following core services: Offering children's support group/childcare during adult DV support groups & court hearings; providing support and information regarding discipline; coaching regarding age-appropriate ways to talk to children & providing child development info/referrals; providing referrals to head start, WIC, public benefits, parenting classes, diaper banks; assisting with enrollment for school/arranging transportation; PCADV provides funding for legal services, which includes parenting related issues.
-In addition, funding in the VAWA BLI were requested.
-These funds will allow the project to provide enhanced supports for survivors requesting emergency transfers.
-PCADV will also be working in partnership with the CoC around the VAWA confidentiality requirements.
+PCADV's Training Institute regularly updates trainings to ensure current content and approach to services. - 5) Service offerings will include support groups, parenting support & other opportunities to break isolation & build authentic connection, as we know that supportive community is often a part of the solution to living a life free of violence. - 6) VSPs will continue to support parents by providing the following services: parenting focused support groups and meetings, childcare services during adult support groups, providing support & information regarding children's healing from abuse; coaching regarding needs the survivor has developed around parenting, such as communication, boundary setting, and positive discipline.
+Community based referrals are provided as needed to entities such as Head Start, WIC, public benefits, parenting classes, diaper banks; assisting with enrollment for school/arranging transportation; legal services, which includes parenting related issues.

-4A-3j.
 Applicant's Plan for Involving Survivors in Policy and Program Development, Operations, and Evaluation in the New DV Bonus Housing Project(s).
-NOFO Section I.B.3.j.(1)(f) Describe in the field below how the new project will involve survivors: 1. with a range of lived expertise; and 2. in policy and program development throughout the project's operation.
+NOFO Section I.B.3.j.(1)(f)